-This mud motor component allows the mud to fill or drain from the drill string while tripping pipe.
-When a minimum flow rate is established, the valve piston on below figure is forced down, closing the ports to the annulus.
+This downhole mud motor component allows the mud to fill or drain from the drill string while tripping pipe.
+Establishing a minimum flow rate will force the valve piston on the below figure that will close the ports to the annulus.
 Thus, all the mud is directed through the motor.
-When the flow rate becomes less than this minimum value, a spring returns the valve piston to the “open” position, opening the ports to the annulus.
+When the flow rate exceeds this minimum value, a spring returns the valve piston to the “open” position, opening the ports to the annulus.

 Dump Sub can be added to the top of the power section

-To avoid the ingress of solids from the annulus when the mud pumps are off (especially in loose Sand), it’s normal to run a float sub as close to the motor as possible.
+To avoid the ingress of solids from the annulus when the mud pumps are off (especially in loose Sand), running a float sub as close to the motor is standard.

 This drilling mud motor component consists of mud motor housing, mud motor steel stator, and mud motor elastomeric rotator.
 The positive displacement motor is a reverse application of the Moineau pump.
-Fluid is pumped into the motor progressive cavities.
-The force of the fluid movement causes the shaft to rotate within the stator as below figure.
-Thus, it is a positive-displacement motor (commonly called a PDM).
-The rotational force is then transmitted through the connecting rod and driveshaft to the bit.
+Fluid is pumped into the motor’s progressive cavities.
+The force of the fluid movement causes the shaft to rotate within the stator, as below figure.
+Thus, it is a positive-displacement motor (PDM).
+The rotational force is then transmitted through the connecting rod and driveshaft to the drilling bit.

-The elastomeric stator is carefully bonded inside a steel tubular component which is an integral component of the motor casing.
+The elastomeric stator is carefully bonded inside a steel tubular component, an integral component of the motor casing.
 The number of lobes varies from 4 to 11 through the various models in the product range.

-The steel rotor is produced with matching lobe profiles and similar helical pitch to the stator, but with one less lobe.
+Manufacturers produce the steel rotor with matching lobe profiles and a similar helical pitch to the stator but with one less lobe.
 The rotor can therefore be matched to and inserted within the stator.
-The flow of the drilling fluid creates hydraulic pressure that causes the rotor to precess as well as rotate within the stator.
+The flow of the drilling fluid creates hydraulic pressure that causes the rotor to precess and rotate within the stator.

-Drilling mud motors are divided into slow-speed, medium-speed, and high-speed types.
+In general, we can divide the drilling downhole mud motors into slow-speed, medium-speed, and high-speed types.
 This is done by changing the pitch of the motor stages and by the number of “lobes” and resultant cavities of the stator.
-In any way, the speed and torque of the resultant from the power section depend directly on the number of lobes on the rotor and stator as per the below figure.
+In any way, the speed and torque of the resultant from the power section depend directly on the number of lobes on the rotor and stator, as per the below figure.

-The downhole motors will operate in either air/mist or mud.
-Some oil based muds are not compatible with the rubber stator and reduce the useful life of the positive displacement motor.
+Note: The downhole motors will operate in either air/mist or mud.
+Some oil-based muds are incompatible with the rubber stator and reduce the useful life of the positive displacement motor.

-The Adjustable Assembly connects the stator to the housings of the Bearing Assembly and houses the Drive Shaft Assembly.
-The Adjustable Assembly is easily set in the field from straight to 3 degrees of bend angle.
+Basically, the Adjustable Assembly component connects the stator to the housings of the drilling mud motor bearing Assembly and houses the Drive Shaft Assembly.
+We can easily set the Adjustable Assembly from straight to 3 degrees of bend angle in the field.

 The function of the bearing assembly in a positive displacement drilling motor is to support axial load (typically weight on bit) and centralize and support side loading on the motor’s driveshaft.
-The bearing assemblies used in mud motors have been developed for use in different applications with certain motor configurations offering a choice of bearing type options.
+The bearing assemblies used in mud motors have been developed for different applications, with specific motor configurations offering a choice of bearing type options.

 The downhole mud motor bearing assembly consists of the following:

-Metallic or nonmetallic radial bearings are used above and below the thrust bearings to protect & absorb lateral side loading of the drive shaft.
+- Radial bearings.
+We use metallic or nonmetallic radial bearings above and below the thrust bearings to protect & absorb lateral side loading of the drive shaft.

-The flow restrictor allows from 5 to 8% of the circulating fluid to flow through the bearing section to cool and lubricate the mud motor bearing assembly
+- Flow restrictor.
+The flow restrictor allows from 5 to 8% of the circulating fluid to flow through the bearing section to cool and lubricate the mud motor bearing assembly.

-The common types of Bearing Assembly which you will find in most of motors manufacturers are:
+The common types of Bearing Assembly that you will find in most motors manufacturers are:

-- A drilling fluid-lubricated bearing, it is suitable for use on low- or medium-speed conventional motor applications where moderate weight on bit and drilling torque are required.
+- A drilling fluid-lubricated bearing is suitable for low- or medium-speed conventional motor applications requiring moderate weight on bit and drilling torque.

-- High Specs Bearing, it features a larger internal diameter, allowing use of a larger diameter driveshaft and higher weight on bit.
-It is rapidly becoming the bearing of choice in an increasing number of applications as modern PDC bit designs demand higher torque,
+- High Specs Bearing features a larger internal diameter, allowing a larger diameter driveshaft and higher weight on bit.
+It is rapidly becoming the bearing of choice in an increasing number of applications as modern PDC drill bits designs demand higher torque,

 - Diamond Bearing, the axial bearing surfaces in this design are constructed from specially designed PDCs.
-This design’s advantage allows application of high-speed motors or a dramatic increase in weight on bit on low-speed motor applications.
-Typical applications include hard rock drilling, where either high bit speed or very high weight on bit is required to deliver optimal drilling performance.
+This design’s advantage allows the application of high-speed motors or a dramatic increase in weight on the bit on low-speed motor applications.
+Typical applications include hard rock drilling, requiring either high bit speed or exceptionally high WOB to deliver optimal drilling performance.

 Drilling Mud Motor Rotor Catch

-The Rotor Catch is a tool used in down-hole Drilling Motors to assure the extraction of the Rotor.
+We generally use the Rotor Catch in down-hole Drilling Downhole Motors to ensure the extraction of the Rotor.
 On rare occasions, motors, mainly the power section, have parted below the Stator.
-When this occurs generally the stator comes out of the hole leaving the Rotor facing up the hole and resulting in a fishing job over an uneven surface.
+When this occurs generally, the stator emerges from the hole, leaving the Rotor facing up the hole and resulting in a fishing job over an uneven surface.

-Also, if the Drill bit is not stuck (check also: Pipe Sticking) it is hard to rotate over the Rotor to fish it, as there will be no resistance to it also turning.
+Also, if the drill bit is free (also check: Pipe Sticking) it is hard to rotate over the Rotor to fish it.
 The Rotor catch sits at the top of the Power Section and screws directly into the Rotor.
 If the tool should part, the Rotor Catch will contact an internal shoulder and retrieve the Rotor.

 Drilling Mud Motor Operation

-Positive displacement motors were introduced in the 1960’s.
-The first positive displacement motor (PDM) was the DynaDrill, which was a high-speed low torque motor.
-After we have explained downhole drilling mud motor components, we will explain in this article the main drilling mud motor operation.
+Positive displacement motors were introduced in the 1960s.
+The first positive displacement motor (PDM) was the DynaDrill, a high-speed, low-torque motor.
+After we have explained downhole drilling mud motor components, we will explain the main operation in this article.

 Testing & Making Up Drilling Mud Motor Operation

-The motor should be tested for at least three flow rates within the operating range.
-The stand pipe pressure should be recorded at each flowrate.
-High vibration may occur at certain flow rates and is common to all motors.
+We should test the motor for at least three flow rates within the operating range.
+Record the standpipe pressure at each flow rate.
+High vibration may occur at specific flow rates and is common to all motors.

-With the motor hanging, the distance between the bottom of the motor housing and the top of the bit box should be measured.
-The motor should then be rested on the bit box and the same gap re-measured.
+With the downhole motor hanging, measure the distance between the bottom of the motor housing and the top of the bit box.
+Then, rest the motor should on the bit box and remeasure the same gap.
 This push-pull measurement aids in determining the condition of the thrust bearing assembly.
-Generally, if the difference between the two measurements is less than a 1/4” (6mm) [or 1/8” (3mm) on the smaller motors] the motor can be run.
+Generally, if the difference between the two measurements is less than a 1/4” (6mm) [or 1/8” (3mm) on the smaller motors], the motor can be run.

-Here the General procedures for Making Up Drilling Mud Motor Operation:
+Here are the General procedures for Making Up Drilling Mud Motor Operation:

-- Pick up drilling mud motor, put in slips, install collar clamp, unscrew lifting sub.
+- Pick up the drilling mud motor, put in slips, install the collar clamp, and unscrew the lifting sub.

-- Test dump valve operation by hand (using water hose and e.g. handle of sledge hammer).
+- Test dump valve operation by hand (using a water hose and, e.g., the handle of a sledgehammer).

-- If testing PDM, make up bit first, use x/o and kelly / top drive.
-(PDM new from base should be O.K.!).
+- If testing PDM, make up a bit first, and use x/o and kelly / top drive.
+(PDM new from the base should be O.K.!).

-- If testing PDM with a bent sub, keep pumping time to absolute minimum.
-Pick up MWD collar.
-Make up float sub & bent sub (by hand) onto collar.
-Stab bent sub pin into box of PDM.
+- If testing PDM with a bent sub, keep pumping time to an absolute minimum.
+Pick up the MWD collar.
+Make up the float sub & bent sub (by hand) onto the collar.
+Stab bent sub pin into the box of PDM.

-- Align scribe line towards drawworks (or v-door).
+- Align the scribe line towards drawworks (or v-door).

-- Pull MWD collar over with tugger so that bent sub threads are in line with PDM box threads (i.e. horizontal).
+- Pull the MWD collar over with the tugger so that bent sub-threads align with PDM box threads (i.e., horizontal).

-- Rotate rotary table (and hence PDM) slowly counter-clockwise.
+- Rotate the rotary table (and hence PDM) slowly counter-clockwise.

 - Measure angular offset from slick pin to bent sub scribe line.
-Bring up bent sub scribe line mark to top of MWD collar
+Bring up the bent sub scribe line mark to the top of the MWD collar.

-- P/U NMDC(s), UBHO (if used) and PRS.
-Stab into box of MWD collar.
+- P/U NMDC(s), UBHO (if used), and PRS.
+Stab into a box of MWD collars.

 - Torque connections up to UBHO.
 Put UBHO in slips.
 Install collar clamp below UBHO screws.